pgeschwill/ePaper-voice-assistant/README.md

 It is recommended to use USB speakers with the Raspberry Pi instead of the headphone jack because the audio quality is usually much better.

-You need to specify a device for playback in your configuration which can be determined with `aplay -L`.
+You need to specify a device for playback in your [`asound.conf`](https://github.com/pgeschwill/ePaper-voice-assistant/blob/main/config/asound.conf) file which can be determined with `aplay -L`.

+sudo apt install python-dev
+sudo apt install python3-pyaudio sudo apt install portaudio19-dev

 ### Speech recognition and synthesis